 - baby’s birth has not been registered before

 Note: All parents must be present when registering online to certify the birth.

 - the baby’s date of birth

-- the baby’s first, middle and last names
+- the baby’s name

 - the name of the hospital or birthing centre

 - the name of the person who delivered the baby (doctor, nurse practitioner, midwife or other)